FatConan/malic-acid/README.md

 representing and generating HTML forms for that purpose in a standardised way (based around Play's Twirl templating library).

-*Malic Acid* is a collection of Javascript (actually ECMAScript 6) classes and helpers designed to add frequently encountered interactions atop the HTML forms as well as offering a standardised mechanism to translate HTML form data into JSON (and vice versa) so that it can be submitted to REST endpoints.
+*Malic Acid* is a collection of Javascript (specifically ECMAScript 6) classes and helpers designed to add frequently encountered interactions atop the HTML forms as well as offering a standardised mechanism to translate HTML form data into JSON (and vice versa) so that it may be submitted to REST endpoints.
 Like Formic, Malic is based on a more ad-hoc set of implementations in a production system and has been factored out with the intent that it can eventually be brought back into the said system as a replacement for those looser pieces.